CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     !!!
 Note "* About RAM usage in cohort mode"
         After reaching 5,000 rows, Pheno-Ranker switches to a RAM-efficient mode, calculating the full symmetric matrix without storing it in memory.
 However, this trade-off makes the computation slower.
 You can adjust this threshold using the `--max-matrix-records-in-ram` argument.

+        For large cohorts where a dense `N x N` text matrix is not required, use `--matrix-format mtx` to write a sparse Matrix Market coordinate file.
+This mode is always RAM-light, stores one triangle of the symmetric matrix, writes only non-zero values, and does not use the dense matrix cache controlled by `--max-matrix-records-in-ram`.

+        ```bash
+        pheno-ranker -r individuals.json --matrix-format mtx -o matrix.mtx
+        ```

+        The `mtx` output is intended for downstream tools that understand Matrix Market files.
+It can be combined with `--cytoscape-json`, because graph export is generated directly from the binary comparison hashes rather than by reading the matrix file.

+        For very large graphs, filter edges explicitly:

+        ```bash
+        # Hamming distance: keep close pairs
+        pheno-ranker -r individuals.json --cytoscape-json --graph-max-weight 10

+        # Jaccard similarity: keep highly similar pairs
+        pheno-ranker -r individuals.json --similarity-metric-cohort jaccard --cytoscape-json --graph-min-weight 0.7
+        ```

     ##### last change 2023-12-22 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ??? faq "Can I use `pedigrees` term in `BFF`?"